Azure/azure-kusto-microhack/README.md

 #### Challenge 2: Create integration with Azure services (Event Hub and Storage Account)

-  Goal: Data ingestion to ADX is the process used to load data records from one or more sources into a table in your ADX cluster.
+  Data ingestion to ADX is the process used to load data records from one or more sources into a table in your ADX cluster.
 Once ingested, the data becomes available for query.

   ADX supports several ingestion methods.
 [These methods include ingestion tools, connectors and plugins, managed pipelines, programmatic ingestion using SDKs, and direct access to ingestion.]

+  **Expected Learning Outcomes:**
-  The goal of this challenge is to learn how you can integrate and create continuous ingestion from Azure Event Hub (a managed pipeline) [and a one-time ingestion from Azure Blob Storage (direct access) to your ADX cluster.]
+  - Create continuous ingestion from Azure Event Hub (a managed pipeline)
+  - Create one-time ingestion from Azure Blob Storage (direct access) to your ADX cluster.

   ##### Task 1: Use the “One-click” UI (User Interfaces) Create a data connection to Event Hub
 For the best user experience, we will use the Azure Data Explorer Web UI (aka: Kusto web Explorer/KWE).
 To open it, click on the “Open in Web UI” or just go to [Kusto Web Explorer](https://dataexplorer.azure.com)